This activity is intended for healthcare providers delivering care to women and their families.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.

 Designated for 0.2 contact hours of pharmacotherapy credit for Advance Practice Registered Nurses.Read Disclaimer & Fine Print

-Value-Based Payment (VBP) is a concept by which purchasers of health care (government, employers, and consumers) and payers (public and private) hold the health care delivery system at large (physicians and other providers, hospitals, etc.) accountable for both quality and cost of care.
+Value-Based Payment (VBP): a concept by which health care purchasers (government, employers, and consumers) and health care payers (both public and private) hold the at-large health care delivery system (physicians and other providers, hospitals, etc.) accountable for both quality and cost of care.
 Observations reveal providers vary greatly in their commitment to VBP, appetite for financial accountability controlled by those outside the clinical setting, and capability to improve care via VBP.
 On the other hand, fee-for-service (FFS) is healthcare’s most traditional payment model where physicians and healthcare providers are reimbursed by insurance companies and government agencies (third-party payers) based on the number of services they provide, or the number of procedures they order.